 While the above apps do not require any additional gear to take photos of the northern lights or aurora borealis, there are a few extra things you can pick up to make your photos even better.
 Let’s take a look at a few.

 If you are going to buy anything, be sure to buy a tripod for your smartphone.
-Tripods help take clearer photos since it eliminates any additional shaking that might be present when you are holding your phone.
+Tripods help take clearer photos since it eliminates any additional shaking that might be present while holding your phone.
 Tripods are also crucial for night photography because they allow you to take photos with a long shutter speed.
 A prolonged shutter speed simply means that the lens on your camera can stay open for longer, allowing more light into the lens.

 Check out my recommended gear page if you are interested in purchasing a smartphone tripod.

-Not only does the remote shutter increases the quality of your photos, but you can also take pictures of yourself and your friends with it at night.
+The remote shutter increases the quality of your photos, and you can also take pictures of yourself and your friends with it at night.
 Check out my favorite remote shutters.
-I have been using the CamKix remote shutter for a couple of years and it works perfectly.
-It is tiny, lightweight, and the pairing works very smoothly.
+I have been using the CamKix remote shutter for a couple of years, and it works perfectly.
+It is tiny, and lightweight, and the pairing works very smoothly.

 Which Settings and Camera Modes Should You be on?

-Whether you are using an app that requires you to manually change the settings or using your camera’s existing settings, knowing how to properly adjust the camera can turn a blurry photo into a beautiful shot.
+Whether using an app that requires you to manually change the settings or your camera’s existing settings, knowing how to properly adjust the camera can turn a blurry photo into a beautiful shot.

 Use Landscape Mode

 The first thing you should do is hold your smartphone horizontally.
 Shooting in landscape mode will give the camera more to focus on and produce a more full, beautiful-looking photo.
-Even if you do not want to shoot a landscape photo, make sure to use this mode and then edit the photo dimensions after.
+Even if you do not want to shoot a landscape photo, use this mode and edit the photo dimensions afterward.